This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - The insurer making requests for further information and documentation.
 If the requests for further information/documentation are unreasonable then you should make a complaint.

-In both (b) and (c) above, you should complain to the Financial Ombudsman Service (FOS).
-See Factsheet: Getting Help for contact details.
+In both (b) and (c) above, you should complain to the Australian Financial Complaints Authority (AFCA).
+See Fact sheet: Getting help for contact details.
 If you are unsure what type of insurance policy you have you should get legal advice.

 WHAT IF THE INSURER REFUSES MY CLAIM?